Delmarva Peninsula: Geography

 Dover, Delaware, is the peninsula's largest city by population.
 The main commercial areas are Dover in the north and Salisbury, Maryland, near its center.
-Including all offshore islands (the largest of which is Kent Island in Maryland), the total land area south of the Chesapeake and Delaware Canal is 5454 sqmi.
+Including all offshore islands, the largest of which is Kent Island in Maryland, the total land area south of the Chesapeake and Delaware Canal is 5454 sqmi.
 At the 2000 census the total population was 681,030, giving an average population density of 124.86 PD/sqmi.

 Cape Charles forms the southern tip of the peninsula in Virginia.

 The entire Delmarva Peninsula falls within the Atlantic Coastal Plain, a flat and sandy area with very few or no hills; the highest point in the peninsula is only 102 ft above sea level.
 The fall line, found in the region southwest of Wilmington, Delaware, and just north of the northern edge of the Delmarva Peninsula, is a geographic borderland where the Piedmont region transitions into the coastal plain.
 Its Atlantic Ocean coast is formed by the Virginia Barrier Islands in the south and Cape Henlopen in the north, encompassing Ocean City, Maryland, and the Delaware Beaches from Fenwick Island to Lewes.

 The peninsula has a humid subtropical climate (Cfa) according to the Köppen climate classification.
-According to the Trewartha climate classification, the northern half has a temperate or oceanic climate (Do.)
+According to the Trewartha climate classification, the northern half has a temperate or oceanic climate (Do).

 Culture

-The culture of Delmarva is starkly different from the rest of the Mid-Atlantic region and is much like that of the Southern United States.
-While the northern portion of Delmarva, such as the Wilmington metro area, is similar to the urban regions of Philadelphia, the Maryland and Virginia Delmarva counties (as well as the southern two counties in Delaware) are more conservative than their "mainland" counties.
+The culture of Delmarva is much like the rest of the Southern United States.
+While the northern portion of Delmarva, such as the Wilmington metro area, is similar to the urban regions of Philadelphia, the Maryland, Virginia, and "Slower Lower" Delaware counties are more conservative than their "mainland" counties.
 It has been suggested that Delmarva residents have a variation of Southern American English which is particularly prevalent in rural areas.

 Delmarva is driven by agriculture and commercial fishing.
 Most of the land is rural, with a few large population centers, though tourism has been an important part of the region.

 Delmarva has longstanding Catholic roots, but now Protestants are more numerous, with Methodism being particularly strongly represented.
-Numerous Catholic churches dating to the 17th century are still extant, such as Old Bohemia Church, which is dedicated to Saint Francis Xavier in Wicomico County, Maryland.
-There are also many historically significant Episcopalian churches, such as Old Trinity Church in southern Dorchester County and Christ Church in Cambridge, Maryland.
+Numerous Catholic churches dating to the 17th century are still operating, such as Old Bohemia Church, which is dedicated to Saint Francis Xavier in Cecil County, Maryland.
+There are several historically significant Episcopalian churches, such as Old Trinity Church in southern Dorchester County and Christ Church in Cambridge, Maryland.